Samuel-De Champlain Bridge: Specifications

 The design of the Champlain Bridge addressed seismic activity, soil liquefaction, light-rail transit loading, ship collision, and ice loading.
-The bridge is configured with three separate decks, one for each direction of vehicular traffic and a third in the center for the Réseau express métropolitain rail corridor.
+The bridge is configured with three separate decks, one for each direction of vehicular traffic and a third in the centre for the Réseau express métropolitain rail corridor.
 The northbound deck is wider to include a multi-use corridor for cyclists and pedestrians, requiring the cable-stay bridge to be asymmetric in the transverse direction as well as longitudinal.
 The main tower is shaped like a tuning fork and is supported by twenty-one 1.2 m drilled piles.
 The decks are supported in the approach spans by W-shaped piers.

 Construction history

 In September 2007, faced with rising costs for the maintenance of the Champlain Bridge (commissioned in 1962), then Canadian Minister of Transport Lawrence Cannon confirmed that his department was seriously considering the construction of a replacement structure.
 In August 2008, Transport Canada announced that it was exploring different scenarios for a new bridge.
 In October 2011, then Minister of Transport Denis Lebel officially announced that construction on the new bridge would begin within 10 years.

-In November 2014, then Minister of Transport Lisa Raitt announced that she was abandoning the idea of naming the new bridge in honor of Maurice Richard after consulting the family of the former ice hockey champion.
+In November 2014, then Minister of Transport Lisa Raitt announced that she was abandoning the idea of naming the new bridge in honour of Maurice Richard after consulting the family of the former ice hockey champion.
 Prior to the 2015 Canadian federal election, the 28th Canadian Ministry planned on imposing a $2-$4 toll on the new bridge, however, this plan was abandoned following the election of the 29th Canadian Ministry.

 In April 2015, the federal government selected the JV consortium: Signature on the St. Lawrence Group to build the new bridge.
 The consortium mainly includes: SNC-Lavalin, the Spanish ACS Infrastructure, and Dragados Canada.
 T.Y.
 Lin International is serving as the Lead Designer.

 Construction on the new bridge officially began on June 16, 2015.
 On December 19, 2018, Minister of Infrastructure and Communities François-Philippe Champagne announced that the official name of the new bridge will be the Samuel-de-Champlain Bridge.
-The bridge opened to northbound/westbound traffic on June 24, 2019 (St-Jean-Baptiste Day), with the official opening ceremony being held on June 28, 2019, and southbound/eastbound traffic opening on 1 July 2019 (Canada Day).
-The multi-purpose runway was opened in November 2019, while the REM train tracks are expected to be opened in 2022.
+The bridge opened to northbound/westbound traffic on June 24, 2019 (St-Jean-Baptiste Day), with the official opening ceremony being held on June 28, 2019, and southbound/eastbound traffic opening on July 1, 2019 (Canada Day).
+The multi-purpose runway was opened in November 2019 followed by the REM train tracks on July 31, 2023.

 Construction method

 In order to meet the 42-month construction deadline, many steel and concrete bridge elements were prefabricated, with a portion of the work taking place on temporary piers.
-Three jetties were built: one on the east from Brossard, one on the west from Nuns' Island, and one from the center, adjacent to a dike along the Saint Lawrence Seaway.
+Three jetties were built: one on the east from Brossard, one on the west from Nuns' Island, and one from the centre, adjacent to a dike along the Saint Lawrence Seaway.